alicecwhuang/alicecwhuang.github.io/teaching.md

 title: Teaching
 ---

 I spend a lot of my time developing ways to weave ethics content into computer science curriculum and problem sets.
-The goal is to combine ethical reasoning with the technical content in computer science and statistic course as seamlessly as possible.
+The goal is to combine ethical reasoning with the technical content in computer science and statistic courses as seamlessly as possible.
 I have developed course content and homework problems for computer science students on topics such as value-laden design in reinforcement learning, data science, interpretability and privacy.

 I taught __Ethical Issues in Big Data__ in spring 2024 as the instructor at the University of Toronto.
 You can find the syllabus [here](teaching/syllabus377.pdf).